-I personally believe that the most vital component in a business’s success, is the people it is composed of.
+The most vital component in a business’s success is its people.
 This makes finding talent and on-boarding the right people into your organization a key factor for success.

 Whether it’s a few or many, the first thing to sort out is how to attract the right talent.
 If anything, we need to be more competitive in a growing market, because with more demand for skills, good people can afford to pick and choose.

 And when you’re hiring more people, they have to fit in and come on board quickly and smoothly.
 If it’s a lot of new hires, this has to be particularly slick – you’ve got to equip new hires with the tools they need to be successful as quickly as possible.

 Of course, the times when a business is hiring lots of new staff tends to also happen to be periods where everyone is rushed off their feet meeting the demands of new business or struggling to deal with the capacity issues that the new team members are being hired to solve.
 It’s often a tricky task that, done wrong, can create more problems and bad experiences for new hires.
 It’s vital to get key experts in place to act as mentors or buddies and build support networks that get new hires integrated quickly.